CdecPGL/vcpkg-registory-for-game-dev/README.md

 1. Add or update a port in `ports` directory.
     - If you update a port without changing its version, increment `port-number` in `vcpkg.json`.
     - If you update a port with changing its version, remove `port-number` in `vcpkg.json`.
+1. Commit changes in `ports` directory.
 1. Update version database.
     ```ps1
     vcpkg --x-builtin-ports-root=./ports --x-builtin-registry-versions-dir=./versions x-add-version --all --verbose
     ```
+1. Commit changes in version database.

 For more details, please visit [vcpkg documentation "Tutorial: Publish packages to a private vcpkg registry using Git"](https://learn.microsoft.com/en-us/vcpkg/produce/publish-to-a-git-registry).